Xotic750/inspect-x/README.md

 will invoke and use the result of when inspecting the object.

-You may also return another Object entirely, and the returned String will be formatted according to the returned Object.
+You may also return another Object entirely, and the returned String will be fmtted according to the returned Object.
 This is similar to how JSON.stringify() works.

 <h2>ECMAScript compatibility shims for legacy JavaScript engines</h2>